Brucellosis: United States

 The first state–federal cooperative efforts towards eradication of brucellosis caused by B. abortus in the U.S. began in 1934.

 Brucellosis was originally imported to North America with non-native domestic cattle (Bos taurus), which transmitted the disease to wild bison (Bison bison) and elk (Cervus canadensis).
 No records exist of brucellosis in ungulates native to America until the early 19th century.

 History

 Brucellosis first came to the attention of British medical officers in the 1850s in Malta during the Crimean War, and was referred to as Malta Fever.
-Jeffery Allen Marston (1831–1911) described his own case of the disease in 1861.
+Jeffery Allen Marston (1831–1911) described his case of the disease in 1861.
 The causal relationship between organism and disease was first established in 1887 by David Bruce.
 Bruce considered the agent spherical and classified it as a coccus.

 In 1897, Danish veterinarian Bernhard Bang isolated a bacillus as the agent of heightened spontaneous abortion in cows, and the name "Bang's disease" was assigned to this condition.
 Bang considered the organism rod-shaped and classified it as a bacillus.
-So at the time, no one knew that this bacillus had anything to do with the causative agent in Malta fever.
+At the time, no one knew that this bacillus had anything to do with the causative agent of Malta fever.

 Maltese scientist and archaeologist Themistocles Zammit identified unpasteurized goat milk as the major etiologic factor of undulant fever in June 1905.